mattburns/exiftool.js/README.md

 ```

-Or you can read from a local file (like drag and drop)
+Or you can read from a local file (like drag and drop):

 ```
 var binaryReader = new FileReader();